HTTP-RPC/Kilo/README.md

         // Handle result
     }

-Note that, while requests are actually processed on a background thread, result handlers are called on the same operation queue that initially invoked the service method.
-This is typically the application's main queue, which allows result handlers to update the application's user interface directly, rather than posting a separate update operation to the main queue.
+Note that, while requests are typically processed on a background thread, result handlers are executed on the queue that initially invoked the service method (usually the application's main queue).
+This allows result handlers to update the user interface directly, rather than posting a separate update operation to the main queue.

+Custom response handlers are executed on the request handler queue, before the result handler is invoked.

 ### Authentication
 Although it is possible to use the `URLSession:didReceiveChallenge:completionHandler:` method of the `NSURLSessionDelegate` protocol to authenticate service requests, this method requires an unnecessary round trip to the server if a user's credentials are already known up front, as is often the case.